e271828e/Flight.jl/docs/notes/design/framework_spec.md

 `build(world) → Build` is a standalone entry point; `Simulation(world; ...)`
 (§17.4's spelling) is the convenience that calls it and adds deployment binding, buffers and the stopped-sim services.
+The constructor is two entry points, not one: `Simulation(build::Build; ...)` accepts the artifact directly, and `Simulation(world; ...)` is *defined as* `Simulation(build(world); ...)` — the build CI checked, an acceptance test targeted or a face-provenance table was printed from is the one deployed, never an assumed-equal reconstruction (computed `exports` bodies are ordinary user code re-evaluated on every build, so equality between two builds of the same world is an assumption the factorization removes).
+Deployment binding still happens only at `Simulation` construction, whichever entry point runs.
 The `Build` is the inspectable contract of the instantiation §13.8 gestures at — wire list, face table, schedule, root slots as plain printable data.
 CI checks a model by calling `build`; the acceptance tests target `build` errors directly;